WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - You must never disable the DNS
 - Don't exit ESign while the app is being signed!
 - Don't install a lot of apps at once!
-- Don't install Safari extensionsn
+- Don't install Safari extensions
 - Don't use Cowabunga Lite otherwise the DNS will disappear!
 There is a workaround, i'll make a guide soon

 Not following the above will make your apps revoked!